-Not all cows go back in heat after calving when we expect them to do.
-This is why we have launched a new feature in IDA: the non-cyclic alert.
+Not all cows go back in heat after calving when we expect them to.
+This is why we have launched a new feature of Ida: the non-cyclic alert.

 Next to animal health, reproductive performance is one of the most important factors affecting dairy farm profitability.
 This is why dairy cows should calve one time every year to maximise economic efficiency.

 When a heifer or cow has an estrus cycle that’s normal in length and she displays normal estrus behaviours during heat, she’s said to be cyclic.
 This means that the first heat after calving should come at about 36 days or earlier.
 It can also take a bit longer than that, due to several reasons.
 To have these cows in focus, Ida now shows the non-cyclic alert in the app.